rapid7/metasploit-framework/documentation/modules/post/windows/gather/forensics/fanny_bmp_check.md

 Fanny or DWE for short.
 (DWE = DementiaWheel)

 Detection module based on the `post/windows/gather/forensics/duqu_check` module.
-Fanny is a worm that infects windows machines, via USB (not trough Autorun, or at least not only).
+Fanny is a worm that infects windows machines, via USB (not through Autorun, or at least not only).

 In fact, it used exploits later found in StuxNet.
 It creates creates some Registry artifacts.